opencontainers/runtime-tools/docs/runtime-compliance-testing.md

 * Version 1.0.1 of the [OCI Runtime Command Line Interface](command-line-interface.md).

-## Running the runtime validation suite from source
+## Running the runtime validation suite

 The runtime validation suite uses [node-tap][], which is packaged for some distributions (for example, it is in [Debian's `node-tap` package][debian-node-tap]).
 If your distribution does not package node-tap, you can install [npm][] (for example, from [Gentoo's `nodejs` package][gentoo-nodejs]) and use it: